microchip-pic-avr-examples/pic18f56q71-cnano-out-of-the-box-code-mplab-mcc/README.md

 ## How to use MPLAB® Data Visualizer

-This section illustrates how to use the MPLAB® X Data Visualizer to send commands and receive information, but prior to programming the PIC18F56Q71 Curiosity Nano Board.
+This section illustrates how to use the MPLAB X Data Visualizer to send commands and receive information, but prior to programming the PIC18F56Q71 Curiosity Nano Board.
 This can be applied to any other projects.

-1. Open the software terminal in MPLAB® X IDE.
+1. Open the software terminal in MPLAB X IDE.
 Left click on the **Data Visualizer** button.

 <br><img src="images/data_visualizer_button.png" width="1000">